 If you find that black runs and moguls just aren’t proving challenging, then you might want to consider tree skiing.
 This form of downhill, also known as glade skiing, requires a challenging combination of speed, skill and stamina.
 It is really best for more advanced skiers.
 That said, after a few runs, it’s very easy to fall in love with skiing through untouched powder in the quiet of a wooded mountainside.
-The sport is particularly popular in North America and Canada.
+The sport is particularly popular in Canada in North America.
 There are a few places in Europe where you can enjoy skiing through trees too.
 Here are some of the best ski resorts for tree skiing in the world.
 Try it for yourself.

 Over the years Steamboat has become a particularly popular ski resort for tree skiing.
 You’ll find plenty of forest glades lining the mountains of the resort in northwest Colorado, so it’s the perfect environment for a spot of tree skiing.
 Steamboat has a good snow record.
 Its famously smooth and dry skiing conditions have helped the resort coin the term ‘champagne powder’.
 With a lively yet family-friendly après ski scene, Steamboat makes for a great ski break all-round.